sohasultana/sohasultana.github.io/README.md

 # Portfolio

 Hello, I am Soha Sultana, a third-year student at the University of Washington studying Informatics.
 I have projects in both front-end and back-end development which I have gained experience through class projects.
+I also am interested in Agentic AI and have explored this using Azure OpenAI.
+You can read more about my experience here:

 Please feel free to contact me at sohas@uw.edu

 Linkedin: www.linkedin.com/in/sohasultanauw